-- e) Even if the wind-up deficits of the DB Plans were to be subject to a pension deemed trust pursuant to the terms of PBSA or the PBA, such deemed trust would be ineffective considering the Wabush Initial Order and applicable stay thereunder, the pre-filing nature of deficits of the DB Plans even if crystalized post-fling upon termination of the DB Plans, the treatment of pension deficits under the CCAA and legislative choices made with respect to same; - f) Even if the deemed trusts under the PBA were to cover assets located outside of Newfoundland & Labrador, this Court should not recognize and enforce it to the extent applicable the PBA deemed trust against assets located in this Province or the sale proceeds thereof; - 70.
-The Monitor accordingly seeks an Order determining the priority of the various components of the Salaried DB Plan Claim (R-18) and the Union DB Plan Claim (R-19) to be as follows: - a) normal costs and special payments outstanding as at the date of the Wabush Initial Order to be subject to a limited deemed trust; - normal costs and special payments payable after the date of the Wabush Initial Order, including additional special payments and Catch Up Payments established on the basis of actuarial reports issued after the Wabush Initial Order to constitute an unsecured Claim; - c) wind-up deficiency to constitute an unsecured Claim; - d) any trust created pursuant to the PBA may only charge property located in Newfoundland & Labrador; - 71.
+- d) As a matter of statutory interpretation of the applicable pension legislation alone, the full amount of the wind-up deficit of the DB Plans would not be subject to a pension deemed trust pursuant to the PBSA or the PBA; - e) Even if the wind-up deficits of the DB Plans were to be subject to a pension deemed trust pursuant to the terms of PBSA or the PBA, such deemed trust would be ineffective considering the Wabush Initial Order and applicable stay thereunder, the pre-filing nature of deficits of the DB Plans even if crystalized post-fling upon termination of the DB Plans, the treatment of pension deficits under the CCAA and legislative choices made with respect to same; - f) Even if the deemed trusts under the PBA were to cover assets located outside of Newfoundland & Labrador, this Court should not recognize and enforce it to the extent applicable the PBA deemed trust against assets located in this Province or the sale proceeds thereof; - 70.
+The Monitor accordingly seeks an Order determining the priority of the various components of the Salaried DB Plan Claim (R-18) and the Union DB Plan Claim (R-19) to be as follows: - a) normal costs and special payments outstanding as at the date of the Wabush Initial Order to be subject to a limited deemed trust; - normal costs and special payments payable after the date of the Wabush Initial Order, including additional special payments and Catch Up Payments established on the basis of actuarial reports issued after the Wabush Initial Order to constitute an unsecured Claim; - c) wind-up deficiency to constitute an unsecured Claim; - any trust created pursuant to the PBA may only charge property located in Newfoundland & Labrador; - 71.
 Pursuant to paragraphs 38.1 and following of the Claims Procedure Order (R-2), reproduced above, the Pension Regulators, Representatives' Counsel and well as USW are all entitled to challenge the adjudication of Pension Claims by the Monitor; - 72.
 The Monitor fully expects that various other stakeholders will have an interest in the determination of these priority issues; - 73.
-The Monitor submits that it is proper to seek and obtain directions at this stage in respect of questions outlined above. [....]
-The amounts and the membership data included herein, including the wind-up deficits, are based on the information appearing in the Wind-Up Reports and are provided solely as information, as it is not necessary to know the actual quantum of the Pension Claims in order to determine their relative priority in these CCAA Proceedings; - 74.
-In any event, should a dispute over the quantum of the wind-up deficits or any other factual information affecting the quantum of the Pension Claims arise, that issue could easily (and efficiently) be bifurcated and resolved independently from the directions sought herein; - 75.
-The Monitor further submits that any proposed distribution of proceeds to creditors, including the choice of the mechanism to effect same, will be impacted by the issues set out herein above;
+The Monitor submits that it is proper to seek and obtain directions at this stage, even if the Wind-Up Reports to be prepared by the Replacement Pension Plan Administrator

-76. Based on the foregoing, the Monitor hereby submits that the Court will need to deal with the following questions:
+- have yet to be filed, as it is not necessary to know the actual quantum of the Pension Claims in order to determine their relative priority in these CCAA Proceedings; - 74.
+In any event, should a dispute over the quantum of the wind-up deficits arise, that issue could easily (and efficiently) be bifurcated and resolved independently from the directions sought herein; - 75.
+The Monitor further submits that any proposed distribution of proceeds to creditors, including the choice of the mechanism to effect same, will be impacted by the issues set out herein above; - 76.
+Based on the foregoing, the Monitor hereby submits that the Court will need to deal with the following questions: